junxit/us-congress-bills-115/metadata.md

 - 2017-04-27 — Introduced in House
 - 2017-04-27 — Introduced in House
 - 2017-04-27 — Referred to the House Committee on Natural Resources.
+- 2017-05-03 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2017-05-03 — Referred to the Subcommittee on Federal Lands.
+- 2017-05-23 — Subcommittee Hearings Held.
+- 2017-07-26 — Committee Consideration and Mark-up Session Held.
+- 2017-07-26 — Ordered to be Reported by Unanimous Consent.
+- 2017-09-25 — Placed on the Union Calendar, Calendar No. 232.
+- 2017-09-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-322.
+- 2017-09-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-322.